desofto/apiql/README.md

       }
    }
   `, {
-    email: email, // these var will be passed into methods on the server side
+    email: email, // these vars will be passed into methods on the server side
     password: password
   })
   .then(response => { // response contains results of called methods